eilyat/PE5/content/work/SCBAF.md

 weight: 5
 ---

-We developed the Social Cost Benefit Framework (SCBAF) for impact evaluation and social cost benefit analysis (SCBA) of individual interventions, with a focus on employment assistance (EA) interventions.
+We developed the Social Cost Benefit Framework (SCBAF) for impact evaluation of individual interventions, with a focus on employment assistance (EA) interventions.

 This report provides an outline of a social cost benefit framework (SCBAF) that is designed to ensure decision-makers are aware of all the potential trade-offs they face when deciding on the future of any given intervention.